 The Counseling Department offers two associate degree majors and certificates in Social Work and Human Services: Addication Studies and Social Work and Human Services: Advocacy.
 Project Learn has reviewed and approved the program learning outcomes for Social Work and Human Services.
 With the new HUSV full-time position starting in Fall 2022, program SLOs will be reviewed and assessed on a regular basis.
-The SWHS programs were up for their 6-year nd Human Servi
+The SWHS programs were up for their 6-year review in 2022-23 year, the SLOs were reviewed and a name change from Human Services to Social Work and Human Services occurred.